 The studio shares a premises with the Inagh Valley Trust which drives a number of innovative scientific research projects in the Inagh Valley.
 The residency offers artists an opportunity to engage with a unique environment and to be inspired by the exciting research taking place in a spectacular landscape.

 Interface offers residencies of between two and four weeks, over two terms, Autumn/Winter and Winter/Spring.
 The resident artist has the use of a 15 m2 private space as well as access to 90 m2 shared studio space and the egg room (194m2).

-The studio is 20-25km away from the various accommodation options, and a driver's license is essential.
+The studio is 20-25km away from the various accommodation options.
+We wish it was otherwise, but with poor public transport options and dangerous roads a driver's license is essential.
 Access to the studio building is 9-17, Monday to Friday, so it is a good idea to plan your work around this.
 Most artists use the weekends for research and exploring the area.
 The region is remote and it rains a lot, these are also things to be considered when planning a residency.
+The residency is not suitable for children.